lxc/distrobuilder/doc/source.md

 If `skip_verification` is true, the source tarball is not verified.

-`early_packages` is a list of packages which is to be installed while the source is being downloaded.
-This is only used by the `debootstrap` downloader.
+If a package set has the `early` flag enabled, that list of packages will be installed while the source is being downloaded.
+(Note that `early` packages are only supported by the `debootstrap` downloader.)